A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Setup and definitions

 We are going to work with an interval $[a,b]$ of positive length for which the Simes point $\tau_*$ is the unique element $t\in(a,b)$ with $G(t)=t/q$.
 First we need a technical condition to rule out some pathological behavior.
-Under this condition there will be a unique point in $[a,b]$ where $G$ crosses the Simes line.
+Under this condition there will exist such an interval $[a,b]$.